Gluten Free Black Bean Brownies? Are these even something actually worth eating, much less going to the trouble of making? Yes! YES.

 - Preheat the oven to 325 degrees.
 Grease the bottom and sides of an 8 x 8-inch glass baking dish with oil.

-- To a high-speed blender (such as a Vitamix), add the softened prunes, banana, eggs, beans, pure vanilla extract, coconut palm sugar and oil; process on high for 1 full minute, or until ingredients are well blended.
+- To a high-speed blender, add the softened prunes, banana, eggs, beans, pure vanilla extract, coconut palm sugar and oil; process on high for 1 full minute, or until ingredients are well blended.
 Set mixture aside.

 - In a medium sized bowl, mix together the cacao powder and sorghum flour.
 Stir in the wet ingredients.
 Stir in the chocolate chips.